Outreach Monks

 True diversity is not about linking from unrelated industries.
 It is about earning links from different content contexts within and adjacent to your niche.

 A SaaS tool earning links from a core SaaS publication, a productivity blog, an enterprise tech roundup, a startup newsletter, and a business process resource has topical diversity.
-Every source is relevant, but none are identical in audience or editorial focus.
-That spread is what makes the profile look like it accumulated through genuine interest rather than a single outreach campaign.
+Building this spread requires publishing content that serves different adjacent audiences — a strong SaaS SEO strategy, for instance, includes content that earns citations from both technical developer publications and B2B content marketing sites — two distinct audiences that rarely share the same linking patterns.
+That spread is what makes the profile look accumulated through genuine interest rather than a single outreach campaign.

 3. Authority range